 \subsection{Atmosphere and Degassing}

 After a planet has lost its primary H$_2$/He atmosphere, the creation of a secondary atmosphere is primarily due to degassing of volatiles from the interior by mantle volcanism.
 The rate of volatile outgassing from the interior via mantle volcanism, and hence the total size of atmosphere that can accumulate over time, is controlled by the thermal evolution of the mantle \citep[e.g.][]{tajika1992,hauck2002,grott2011b,tosi2017,dorn2018b,foley2018a}.
-We use simple thermal evolution models to constrain outgassing history and the resulting atmospheric mass, based on \citet{foley2018a} and \citet{foley2019}.
-Figure~\ref{fig:flowchart} shows a schematic of our model including those values obtained by analysis of LHS~3844 and the fluxes of CO$_2$ between the mantle, crust and atmosphere of LHS~3844b.
+We use simple thermal evolution models to constrain outgassing history and the resulting atmospheric mass, based on the works of \citet{foley2018a} and \citet{foley2019}.
+Figure~\ref{fig:flowchart} shows a schematic of our model including those values obtained by analysis of LHS~3844 and the fluxes of CO$_2$ between the mantle, crust, and atmosphere of LHS~3844b.

 We seek to determine the combinations of planetary properties that can lead to an atmosphere size $\leq 10$ bar, as observed for LHS~3844b, by it's present day age.
 We therefore run a large suite of models sampling from distributions of the key parameters that govern thermal evolution and resulting atmospheric mass: the planetary volatile budget, the atmospheric loss rate, the reference viscosity of the mantle, the radioactive heating budget of the mantle, and the initial mantle temperature.
-We track which models successfully result in atmospheres $< 10$ bar in size, and which do not.
-As the uncertainty range on the age of LHS~3844 is 6.2--9.4~Gyrs, for each model we determine whether it meets the constraints on atmosphere size by both the upper and lower age bounds.
+We track which models do or do not successfully result in atmospheres $< 10$ bar in size.
+As the uncertainty range on the age of LHS~3844 is 6.2--9.4~Gyrs, we determine for each model whether it meets the constraints on atmosphere size by both the upper and lower age bounds.
 The models assume LHS~3844b lies in a stagnant lid regime of tectonics.
-While the tectonic mode of any exoplanet is unconstrained, we assume a stagnant lid as the high surface temperature of LHS~3844b and lack of surface water is expected to disfavor plate tectonics \citep[e.g.,][]{lenardic1994a,regenauerlieb2001,lenardic2008,landuyt2009a,korenaga2010b,foley2012}.
-As a result of stagnant lid tectonics, and the lack of surface water, volcanism is expected to produce a basaltic crust covering the planet's surface; this crustal composition is consistent with that inferred by \citet{kreidberg2019b}.
+While the tectonic mode of any exoplanet is unconstrained, we assume a stagnant lid because the high surface temperature of LHS~3844b and lack of surface water are expected to disfavor plate tectonics \citep[e.g.,][]{lenardic1994a,regenauerlieb2001,lenardic2008,landuyt2009a,korenaga2010b,foley2012}.
+As a result of stagnant lid tectonics and the lack of surface water, volcanism is expected to produce a basaltic crust covering the planet's surface; this crustal composition is consistent with that inferred by \citet{kreidberg2019b}.